 ADC-ICC Asia-Pacific Commercial Mediation Competition 2021

 The APCMC attracts student teams from leading Universities across Australia, Asia, the South Pacific, India, the Americas and Africa.
+We hope that you can join us as a student competitor or as a volunteer mediator or judge.

 Designed for Tomorrow’s Business Leaders and Legal Minds